metarush/data-mapper/README.md

 # metarush/data-mapper

-A generic data mapper library that can act as a layer between database and repositories/services.
+A generic data mapper (or data access layer) library that can act as a layer between database and repositories/services.

 ---

+## Install

+Install via composer as `metarush/data-mapper`

 ## Usage